 About The Book Club:

 Welcome to The Poder Circle Book Club—a quarterly, themed book club that aims to spark and facilitate important discussion around our shared experiences, our unique stories, and the issues that affect our comunidad.
-As Poderistas, we want to show the world that libros by Latinxs matter—that our words have Poder.
+As Poderistas, we want to show the world that libros by Latinas matter—that our words have Poder.
 As people, we come from a long tradition of storytellers whose words have sparked movements.
-We honor that tradition by uplifting Latinx voices, deepening our understanding of the Latinx experience, facilitating discussion, and inspiring action through words with impact.
+We honor that tradition by uplifting Latina voices, deepening our understanding of the Latinx experience, facilitating discussion, and inspiring action through words with impact.

 What To Expect: